anaseto/gruid/README.md

 sub-directory](drivers/) provide specific rendering and input implementations satisfying gruid's package Driver interface.
 The provided terminal driver only handles full-window applications.
-See the README.md files in their respective folders for specific build and deployment instructions. *Note that until lazy module loading comes (hopefully with Go 1.16), unless you manually remove the sdl dependency, you will probably need to install SDL2 even if you only want to use tcell for the terminal.*
+See the README.md files in their respective folders for specific build and deployment instructions. **Note:** *Before Go 1.16 and lazy module loading, you will need to install SDL2 even if you only want to use tcell for the terminal (unless you manually remove the driver).*

 The **tiles** package contains helpers for drawing fonts on images, which can be used to manage character tiles using a Driver from either drivers/sdl or